 The above information is only a brief introduction to this important topic.
 Read around, talk to people, educate yourself—and then take the steps necessary so your organization can start assessing and managing risk at the suppliers it depends on most.

-For more information on this and other hot topics in business continuity management, check out these recent posts from BCMMETRICS and MHA Consulting:
+For more information on supply chain risk management and other hot topics in business continuity management, check out these recent posts from BCMMETRICS and MHA Consulting:

 - 6 Tips to Help You Vet Your Third-Party Vendors